JasminDreasond/Tiny-Dices/README.md

 # 🎲 Tiny Dices - Fun 3D Dice Rolling with JavaScript

 Welcome to **Tiny Dices**!
-This JavaScript library is here to bring an extra layer of fun and magic to your dice-rolling experience. ✨ Whether you're rolling for your favorite tabletop RPG or just need some virtual dice to shake things up, TinyDice makes it all possible with style!
+This JavaScript library is here to bring an extra layer of fun and magic to your dice-rolling experience. ✨ Whether you're rolling for your favorite tabletop RPG or just need some virtual dice to shake things up, TinyDices makes it all possible with style!

 ### Inspiration ✨